 Designing a baby room with a sloping ceiling

-The wonder of pregnancy and the anticipation of the new family member are indescribable.
-But furnishing a baby room with a sloping roof can be tricky and spoil the anticipation.
-This is because sloping walls and an unusual floor plan often make choosing furniture a major challenge.
+The miracle of pregnancy and the anticipation of a new family member are indescribable.
+But furnishing a nursery with sloping ceilings can be tricky and dampen your excitement.
+Sloping walls and an unusual floor plan often make choosing furniture a big challenge.

-But don't panic: Your baby doesn't need much to start with.
-With a cot and a changing unit, you're already well equipped.
-And paired with our tips and tricks below, you can conjure up a cosy and magical realm for your little one in no time at all - despite the sloping roof!
+But don't panic: your baby doesn't need much at first.
+With a cot and a changing table, you're already well equipped.
+And with our tips and tricks below, you can conjure up a cosy and enchanting kingdom for your little darling in no time at all – despite the sloping ceiling!

-6 tips for your baby room under the roof
+6 tips for your baby's room under the eaves

-Before you start furnishing, take the time to measure and plan the room precisely .
+Before you start furnishing, take the time to measure and plan the room carefully.
 Make a note of the exact dimensions and angles of the room.
-This will help you later on to choose the right furniture that fits perfectly in the room and makes the most of the limited space.
+This will help you later to choose the right furniture that fits perfectly into the room and makes the most of the limited space.

-Make sure you choose furniture that doesn't overcrowd the room and is particularly functional.
-Low furniture such as chests of drawers and shelves are ideal for rooms with sloping ceilings, as they blend in harmoniously and avoid an oppressive feeling.
-They also offer plenty of storage space and can be used as a shelf at the same time.
+sure to choose furniture that does not clutter the room and is particularly functional.
+Low furniture such as chests of drawers and shelves are ideal for rooms with sloping ceilings, as they blend in harmoniously and avoid creating an oppressive feeling.
+They also offer plenty of storage space and can serve as a surface for displaying items.

 Our top 3 pieces of furniture for sloping ceilings

-We all know it - toys, books, cuddly toys and more pile up with the minis.
-IKEA offers the perfect storage solution to put an end to this chaos in future: TROFAST!
+We all know how it is – toys, books, cuddly toys and more pile up when you have little ones.
+To put an end to the chaos in future, IKEA offers the perfect storage solution: TROFAST!

-The TROFAST series* consists of sturdy child-height racks with removable boxes in various sizes and colours that make tidying up a breeze.
-With colourful organiser stickers, the little ones know exactly where everything belongs.
-And with cute adhesive foils from Limmaland, the boxes also look beautiful.
+The TROFAST series consists of sturdy frames at child height with removable boxes in various sizes and colours, which make tidying up child's play.
+With colourful organisation stickers, little ones know exactly where everything belongs.
+And with cute adhesive films from Limmaland, the boxes look great too.
 This makes tidying up fun!

 2. IKEA HEMNES chest of drawers

-Efficient space utilisation is particularly important in a baby room with a sloping roof.
-A changing unit with an integrated storage shelf is the ideal solution for making the most of the limited space and keeping everything you need to hand at the same time.
+In a nursery with sloping ceilings, efficient use of space is particularly important.
+A changing table with integrated storage shelf is the ideal solution for making the most of the limited space while keeping everything you need within easy reach.

-The IKEA HEMNES chest of drawers*, which can easily be converted into a changing unit with the help of our changing unit attachment and accessory set, is ideal for this purpose.
-An additional storage shelf creates space for all baby utensils that cannot be stored on the generous shelf of the changing unit attachment.
+The IKEA HEMNES chest of drawers is perfect for this and can be easily converted into a changing table with the help of our changing table top and accessory set.
+An additional storage shelf creates space for all baby utensils that cannot be accommodated on the generous shelf of the changing table attachment.

-And best of all, the chest of drawers remains a useful companion even after the baby is born.
-Simply remove the changing table topper and continue to use it for toys, books, clothes, etc. A practical and sustainable solution for a baby room that thinks and grows with you.
+And best of all, even after the baby phase, the chest of drawers remains a useful companion.
+Simply remove the changing table topper and continue to use it for toys, books, clothes and more.
+A practical and sustainable solution for a baby's room that thinks along with you and grows with you.

-The IKEA RÅSKOG trolley* is a true all-rounder and a must-have for every baby's room.
-Thanks to its castors, you can move the trolley effortlessly from room to room.
-In the bedroom in the morning, in the living room in the afternoon and in the baby's room in the evening - the RÅSKOG is always where you need it.
-With its modern design and robust steel construction, it fits seamlessly into any room and looks stylish at the same time.
+The IKEA RÅSKOG trolley is a true all-rounder and a must-have for every nursery.
+Thanks to its castors, you can easily move the trolley from room to room.
+In the bedroom in the morning, in the living room in the afternoon and in the nursery in the evening – the RÅSKOG is always where you need it.
+With its modern design and sturdy steel construction, it fits seamlessly into any room and looks stylish too.

-The RÅSKOG pushchair is particularly suitable for the baby room next to the changing unit.
-With its three spacious levels, it offers plenty of space for all relevant nappy-changing utensils.
+The RÅSKOG trolley is particularly suitable for use in the nursery next to the changing table.
+With its three spacious shelves, it offers plenty of space for all your changing essentials.

-The RÅSKOG remains a practical helper even after baby is born.
-It can be used to store toys, craft materials or books in the nursery.
-Its versatility makes it a long-lasting companion that will grow with your family.
+Even after the baby phase, the RÅSKOG remains a practical helper.
+In the nursery, it can be used to store toys, craft materials or books.
+Its versatility makes it a long-lasting companion that grows with your family.

 3. Light colours and lighting

-Attic rooms often have less natural light, especially in the sloping areas.
+Attic rooms often have less daylight, especially in the sloping areas.
 Light colours on the walls and ceiling can brighten up the room and reduce the feeling of confinement.
 To avoid sensory overload for your baby, opt for pastel colours, wall stickers or child-friendly decorations.

-Also think about well-placed light sources to illuminate dark corners and create a cosy atmosphere.
-Dimmable lamps are particularly helpful to create a calming mood - perfect for breastfeeding, bottle feeding and bedtime.
+Also, consider well-placed light sources to illuminate dark corners and create a pleasant atmosphere.
+Dimmable lamps are particularly helpful for creating a soothing mood – perfect for breastfeeding, bottle feeding and bedtime.

 4. Play and cosy corner

-The sloping roof may make the design of the baby room more complicated, but it also has a special charm.
-Use the space under the sloping roof to create a cosy play and snuggle corner .
-You can place soft cushions, cosy blankets and low shelves with books here.
-Reading and playing in this creative corner will be a very special experience for your favourite little person.
+Although the sloping ceiling makes designing the nursery more complicated, it also has a special charm.
+The sloping ceiling can make the room feel cosier.
+Use the space under the sloping ceiling to create a cosy play and snuggle corner.
+Here you can place soft cushions, cosy blankets and low shelves with books.
+Reading and playing in this creative corner will be a very special experience for your little one.

 5. Hanging decorations

-Hanging decor ations such as mobiles, colourful bunting or lanterns add a cheerful and playful touch to a room with a sloping roof.
-When hanging decorations, however, make sure that they are securely fastened to ensure your baby's safety.
+Hanging decorations such as mobiles, colourful bunting or lanterns add a cheerful and playful touch to rooms with sloping ceilings.
+When attaching them, however, make sure that the decorations are securely fastened to ensure your baby's safety.

-The sloping roof is also ideal for creating a cosy sleeping nook with a cot.
-You can make the sleeping area even cosier with soft textiles, a canopy and cute wall stickers.
+The sloping ceiling is also ideal for creating a cosy sleeping alcove with a cot.
+You can make the sleeping area even more comfortable with soft textiles, a canopy and cute wall stickers.

 6. Small details with a big impact